 Our results of operations are affected by a number of factors and depend on the rental revenue we receive from the properties that we acquire, the timing of lease expirations, general market conditions, operating expenses, the competitive environment for real estate assets and income from our investments in real estate-related securities and the International Affiliated Funds.

-The outbreak of the novel coronavirus ("COVID-19") and subsequent global pandemic began significantly impacting the U.S. and global financial markets and economies during the quarter ended March 31, 2020.
+The outbreak of the novel coronavirus ("COVID-19") and subsequent global pandemic began significantly impacting the U.S. and global financial markets and economies during the six months ended June 30, 2020.
 The worldwide spread of COVID-19 has created significant uncertainty in the global economy.
-At this time we reasonably expect tenants will request certain rent relief and lease modifications from this unprecedented event; however, such requests haven't been significant as of March 31, 2020 for our direct real estate.
+During the second quarter of 2020, we received multiple requests for rent relief as a result of the COVID-19 pandemic.
+Relief requests have generally been comprised of rent deferrals, with rent postponed for a brief period (i.e. less than 12 months) and then repaid over the remaining duration of the lease.
+As of June 30, 2020, we have not had material exposure to tenant defaults or rent concessions for our direct real estate properties.
 Our investments in the International Affiliated Funds may be similarly and negatively impacted by COVID-19 in the foreign countries where their investments are located.
 The duration and extent of COVID-19 over the long-term cannot be reasonably estimated at this time.
 The ultimate impact of COVID-19 and the extent to which COVID-19 impacts the Company will depend on future developments.